-Foreign currency translation adjustments included in the Group's consolidated statements of comprehensive income for the years ended December 31, 2016, 2017, and 2018 were loss of \$18.9 million, gain of \$37.8 million, and loss of \$60.3 million, respectively.
+Foreign currency translation adjustments included in the Group's consolidated statements of comprehensive income for the years ended December 31, 2017, 2018, and 2019 were a gain of \$37.8 million, a loss of \$60.3 million and a loss of \$19.0 million, respectively.
 Net foreign currency transaction gains or losses arise from transacting in a currency other than the functional currency of the entity and the amounts recorded were immaterial for each of the periods presented.